 Most potential clients were interested in quickly and temporarily increasing their expertise bandwidth in a particular area when needed.
 And while this technology expertise was included in the service, Company A also wanted to include other facets of service that most clients believed did not provide enough value and many thought was also too risky.

 Company B also got their foot in the door of some big-time potential accounts to propose their idea.
-But Company B actually listened to what the prospects had to say.
+But Company B actually listened to what the prospects had to say and took note of the customer feedback.
 They realized that the service they had to offer was flexible enough to meet the customer needs.
 It wasn’t set in stone that they had to do things a certain way.
 Company B was more interested in pleasing the customer than selling something that they thought was a great idea, even if the customer didn’t want it.

 Company B also listened to the language that potential clients used to talk about their problems, and then employed that language to talk about the benefits and value their service could provide.
 Company B didn’t have expensive market research to guide them.
 All they had was the information a few key potential clients were willing to provide during their discussions.
 But they effectively employed this information to alter their service and then they used it to talk about their service.

 As the selling proposition shifted to incorporate the voice of the customer, potential clients quickly recognized the value of the service that Company B offered.
 They could get exactly what they wanted and needed from Company B, and they were willing to pay for it.
 More and more frequently, when Company B got their foot in the door, they ended up settling in for a nice long stay.

 At Bizmanualz we like to help companies succeed.
 Whether it is helping management align vision and mission along with objectives throughout the organization, improving processes and compliance, or making sure your sales and marketing efforts include hearing the voice of the customer, we want to help.